 I Love PDF #

 You want to upload that important PDF form on the website.
 You upload it but it gives you a size limit error.
 You can again go back to the scanner and scan the document in low resolution but there is an easier way.
-Just use I Love PDF’s compress PDF option and your 5 MB PDF is compressed to 3 MB file.
+Just use I Love PDF’s compress PDF option and your 5 MB PDF is compressed to a 3 MB file.

 I Love PDF has also come up with fully offline desktop applications.
 You can split PDF, merge PDF, or even edit it.
 There are a host of other features related to PDF files including signing a PDF file too.